cue-lang/cue/doc/ref/spec.md

 ## Lexical elements

 ### Comments
 Comments serve as program documentation.
-There are two forms:

-1. Line comments start with the character sequence // and stop at the end of the line.
+CUE supports line comments that start with the character sequence // and stop at the end of the line.
-2. General comments start with the character sequence /* and stop with the first subsequent character sequence */.

-A comment cannot start inside string literal or inside a comment.
+A comment cannot start inside a string literal or inside a comment.
-A general comment containing no newlines acts like a space.
-Any other comment acts like a newline.
+A comment acts like a newline.

 ### Tokens